bbellify/sucsandsched-backend/README.md

 - Create a new potluck
   - requires the fields potluck_name, date, time, and location all as strings
-  - requires an organizer as an integer (this should match the user_id of the logged in user, let me know if this causes trouble)
   - can optionally provide a string for potluck_description field, but not required (see return object below)
   - returns the new potluck object